PkTheHacker10/phonyARP/README.md

             [debug]

                 -v,   --version                 :  to check version of this tool.
+		-sN,  --scan-network            :  To scan network to find alive hosts.
                 -h,   --help                    :  to see all the available options.
 ```
 ## Sample output :-